 Most email marketing tools offer a landing page builder nowadays, and ActiveCampaign and Mailchimp are no exceptions.
 Mailchimp was one of the first to do so, ActiveCampaign took slightly longer to jump on the bandwagon.

-The main difference is that Mailchimp offers this feature for free, whereas ActiveCampaign makes you pay for it at a very high price ($23/month).
-For that price, you'd expect them to be pretty advanced, and they are; you can create personalized web experiences by hiding or removing certain elements.
+The main difference is that Mailchimp offers this feature for free, whereas ActiveCampaign makes you pay for it as it's only available on the Plus plan or higher.
+For those prices, you'd expect the landing pages to be pretty advanced, and they are; you can create personalized web experiences by hiding or removing certain elements.
 The templates are varied and easy to edit, and the landing pages are hosted on a custom domain or subdomain.
 Find out more about ActiveCampaign's landing pages here.

 Mailchimp's landing page builder is easy to use, and you can sell items straight from your landing page.
 The only thing is there are only 10 templates to choose from.